Dry Shampoo Recall:

 If you are concerned about benzene exposure, definitely stay away from aerosol products.

-Furthermore, I suggest choosing a dry shampoo that supports a healthy scalp and absorbs oil with natural, clean, simple ingredients.
+Furthermore, I suggest that you choose a dry shampoo that supports a healthy scalp and absorbs oil with natural, clean, simple ingredients.

 While all dry shampoos probably work to soak up excess oil, what about the ingredients?
 Are they really natural?